Suspect arrested after 6 killed in Mississippi shootings, police say | CBC News

 Alleged gunman thought to have acted alone, no word on motive

-Six people were shot dead on Friday in a small town in rural Mississippi near the Tennessee state line, officials said.
+Six people were fatally shot Friday in a small town in rural Mississippi near the Tennessee state line, and authorities said they had taken a suspect into custody.

 Mississippi Department of Public Safety spokesperson Bailey Martin confirmed the killings in Arkabutla, in Tate County, to The Associated Press.